 With its small size, Salon des Amateurs provided something of an open platform, a place where true music lovers could experience DJs exploring sounds and genres that strayed far from traditional electronic dance music tropes.
-That same adventurous spirit has found its way into Ivkovic’s curation of Offen Music, a label he launched in 2015 specialized in authentic subjectivism.
+That same adventurous spirit has found its way into Ivkovic’s curation of Offen Music, a label he launched in 2015.
 Although the imprint’s output is all but impossible to neatly categorize – experimental Serbian rarities sit alongside ambient excursions and moody synth-pop in the label’s catalogue – the label’s open-minded approach and embrace of off-kilter sounds perfectly encapsulates Ivkovic’s artistic temperament.